jfriend08/MusicClassification/baseLineReport/README.md

 ###Effect of convolution
+* To check the effect of convolution, this is the experiment to visualize the signal before and after convolution of one certain filter bank.
+So here attached the last clip of first song in disco genere that being convoluted by last filter bank which the frequency roughly ranged from 4000 to 6000 Hz.
+By comparing the signal before and after convolution, we can see the signal magnitude droped from about 10,000 to 1,000, implying the convolution process plays a role in removing most of signal outside filter bank, and, therefore, the magnitude after convolution dropped.
 ```python
 def plotBeforeAfterFilter(originalS, myFilter, myFilter_time, filteredS, genere, filter_idx):
   fig, (ax_orig, ax_win, ax_winT, ax_filt) = plt.subplots(4, 1, sharex=True)